joelouthan/theologic.us/content/posts/prayers/2020-09-23-am_prayers.md

 - Midday prayers
 - Both back to teaching
 - Caden & Grasha ('hood kids)
 - My good friend Chris who is the family pastor back at our old church in SC called me late last night from the hospital.
 His son Caleb (16yo, one of Timothy’s best friends) went to the ER for blurriness in his eye.
 Prelim diagnosis (they are waiting for an MRI today) is optic neuritis.
 That’s often (50% of the time) a precursor to MS down the road.
+- Mike
+- Zachary & Samuel

 ## Riley & Emily
 - Oliver is here!